How I Raised My Prices by 600% (That’s over 7X!) in less time than you’d think

 In reality, at every step, I needed to upgrade my brand.

 I’ve been creating better and better work.
-I’m more visible with projects like the podcast and upcoming Brand Trifecta Challenge.
+I’m more visible with projects like the podcast and Brand Trifecta Challenge.
 I’m finally spending real money to create the customer experience and systems I want.
 Without deliberate investments in my brand, the price increase would have never been possible.
 Because I upgraded by brand WITH my prices, I’m 100% booked at the new level.

 It’s a luxury and curse that 95% of my clients are short-term projects.